Xiao's Conjecture on Canonically Fibered Surfaces: Intersections of Three Quadrics

 where $D = B_p$ and $F = X_p$.
 Therefore, we have the diagram

 from which we conclude that the map

 is an injection.
 It follows that $\tau(D) = \tau(B_p)$ is a non-degenerate curve in $\PP^4$.
 And since $\tau(B_p)$ is irreducible, $\QQ_p$ does not contain a quadric of rank $\le 2$, i.e., the union of two hyperplanes.
-This implies that every member of $\QQ_p$ has rank $\ge 3$, a general member of $\QQ_p$ has rank $\ge 4$ and $\QQ_p$ contains at most finitely many quadrics of rank $3$.
-Thus, $\dim \Bs(\QQ_p) \le 2$ for all $p\in C$.
+This implies that every member of $\QQ_p$ has rank $\ge 3$, and a general member of $\QQ_p$ has rank $\ge 4$.
+It follows that $\dim \Bs(\QQ_p) \le 2$ for all $p\in C$.
 At a general point $p\in C$ where $X_p$ is a smooth non-hyperelliptic curve, we know that $X_p \isom Y_p = Z_p = \Bs(\QQ_p)$ has dimension $1$.
 Consequently, $Z$ has pure dimension $2$, $Y$ is the only component of $Z$ flat over $C$ and $Z$ has a component supported in $W_p$ precisely at the points $p$ where $\dim \Bs(\QQ_p)$ ``jumps''.
 The following lemma tells us exactly how three linearly independent quadrics fail to meet properly.

 \begin{lem} Let $\QQ\subset \PP H^0(\CO_{\PP^n}(2))$ be a net of quadrics in $\PP^n$.
 If the base locus $\Bs(\QQ)$ of $\QQ$ has dimension $> n - 3$, i.e., the three quadrics generating $\QQ$ fail to meet properly, then one of the following holds \begin{itemize} \item every quadric $Q\in \QQ$ has rank $\le 4$ or \item $\QQ$ contains a pencil of quadrics of rank $\le 2$. \end{itemize} \end{lem}